io10-0x/allauditnotesandreports/README.md

+NEVER ASSUME ALWAYS VERIFY.

-This list contains a list of all my audits and learning material from all of them in the notes documents which are very important
+This list contains a list of all my audits and learning material from all of them in the notes documents which are very important.